PyConPL/Book/2017/presentations/with_python_security/text.md

 only happy paths but including edge cases helps.

-#### OK so we got hacked, but how bad can it be ?
+#### OK so we got hacked, but how bad can it be?

 The are four circles of being owned:

 1. Being hacked by a bot or a script kiddie
-2. Being hacked using one of the well known and documented threats
+2. Being hacked using one of the well-known and documented threats
 3. Being hacked using a known vulnerability
 4. Being hacked using an unknown vulnerability - 0 day